joembedded/Spacebee/readme.md

 SWARM operates a network of currently (09/2022) about 150 small satellites in low earth orbit of about 500-600km height.
 The speed of these "LEO" satellites (for "Low-Earth-Orbit") is about 7.5 km/sec and thus almost 22 times the speed of sound!
 One orbit around the earth takes about 90 minutes.
-The naming is figurative: the satellites all bear the name "Spacebee-xx" and this swarm sends its data to the "Hive".
+The naming is figurative: the satellites all bear the name "Spacebee-xx".
+The Spacebees fly uncontrolled and the orbits associate the image of a swarm with "Hive" as designation of their Server.

 Sparkfun offers an Eval kit, which also contains the necessary software to communicate with the M138 modem (https://www.sparkfun.com/products/19236).
 The first 50 messages are free!
 After that, there is a charge of 5 US$/month for a maximum of 750 messages (max.
 192 bytes each).